• Skip to primary navigation

 Lamb – the best cut of lamb to use is lamb shoulder cut into large chunks.
 The shoulder contains lots of connective tissue which breaks down during the long slow cooking time, resulting in succulent meat that can easily be shredded with two forks.
 For a cheaper option, you could use lamb neck or pieces of stewing lamb.

-Onions – these should be peeled and coarsely chopped.
-If you would like to get more vegetables into the ragu you could add a chopped carrot and a stick of celery in addition to the mushrooms.
+Onions - these should be peeled and coarsely chopped.
+If you would like to get more vegetables into the ragu add finely chopped carrot and celery in addition to the mushrooms.

 Tomatoes – I used a can of tomatoes.
 You can substitute this with the equivalent amount of fresh chopped tomatoes.